 US prosecutors seek plea deal in diplomat arrest

-NEW YORK (AP) — U.S. prosecutors and lawyers for an Indian diplomat whose arrest triggered an outcry in her country are at odds over a possible plea deal.
+NEW YORK (AP) — U.S. prosecutors and lawyers for a diplomat whose arrest triggered an outcry in India are at odds over a possible plea deal.

-A letter filed Tuesday by attorneys for Devyani Khobragade accused federal prosecutors of trying to pressure her into pleading guilty by next week.
-The attorneys renewed a request for an extension of the Jan.
-13 deadline for an indictment "to eliminate pressure on the situation and permit efforts which are ongoing resolve this matter."
+A letter filed Tuesday by attorneys for Devyani Khobragade accused federal prosecutors in Manhattan of trying to pressure her into pleading guilty by next week.
+They renewed a request for an extension of the Jan.
+13 deadline for an indictment “to eliminate pressure on the situation and permit efforts which are ongoing resolve this matter.”